 Layering several pieces of clothing on top of each other to create a unique outfit is not something unique to Scandinavian men’s fashion.
 But this is the style that treats this concept with the most respect.
 Scandinavian locals are magicians when it comes to crafting a layered outfit.
 You can give them a trench coat with a tuxedo jacket and a hooded sweatshirt, and they’ll somehow manage to make an appealing-looking outfit with them.

 If you want to master Scandi fashion, you’d have to understand the intricacies of layering clothing.
 Once you’ve mastered this art, you can blend right in with the local crowd without leaving any trace of your foreignness.

 Black is love; Black is life:

 Scandinavian fashion loves the color black.
-So, much so that a completely black outfit is considered exceptionally stylish.
+So, much so that an all black outfit is considered exceptionally stylish.
 But this is not your typical black t-shirt over a pair of black trousers style, that is just uninteresting.
 Instead, the Scandinavian locals spruce up their black outfits by utilizing the power of textures.
 The best way to understand this would be with an example.

 Let’s say you want to wear an all-black outfit containing a jacket, a shirt, a pair of pants, and shoes.
-The right way to do this would be to wear a suede jacket, over a black t-shirt, alongside a pair of black jeans.
+The right way to do this would be to layer it with men’s suede jackets.
 Shoes should be some high-top sneakers made from black leather, and the cherry on top would be a black woolen scarf around the neck.
 This one sample outfit contains five unique textures, which all come together to form an outfit that’ll turn your average joe into a supermodel.

 Scandinavian Fashion and minimalism: